 To provide a snapshot of design themes, create a slide deck of the home page and a topic page from 20 or 30 of these communities, brainstorm with your team, then borrow the best ideas and adapt them to your customers and channels.

-Building a community from scratch is a great opportunity, but it’s also lots of work.
+Building a customer community from scratch is a great opportunity, but it’s also lots of work.
 You need to seed it with representative content that will attract and engage your first users.

 Start by talking with your customer care and technical support leaders, product managers, developers, and engineers about their existing and planned content assets.
 In many cases, they’ll be delighted to have some of their current content shared in an approved public-facing site.